cuplsensor/cuplcodec/docs/tutorial/encoder.rst

 Initialise
 -----------

-Start with a call to :cpp:func:`sample_init(unsigned int, bool)`.
+Start with a call to :cpp:func:`sample_init`.
 This creates an NDEF message with one URI record.
 The latter consists of the :ref:`baseurl` followed by a query string.

 This includes the parameters :ref:`time-interval`, :ref:`version` and :ref:`serial`.
 These data will not